 If you are a matriculating graduate student (accepted into a degree or certificate* program) and are taking at least 6 credits/semester, regardless of your financial need, you can apply for a Federal Direct Unsubsidized Loan.
 You may be eligible to borrow up to $20,500 per year, depending upon your cost of attendance.
 (Note: interest will accrue while you are enrolled and also during the six-month grace period).
-For Federal Direct Loan interest rates, see www.arcadia.edu/InterestRates.
+For Federal Direct Loan interest rates, visit our Interest Rates page.

 *required only for first-time loan borrowers at Arcadia.

 Receipt of Loan Funds

 Loan funds will be disbursed to your student account no earlier than ten days before the start of each semester, assuming all paperwork is received and you are enrolled at least half-time (6+ credits).
-If loans result in a credit after tuition and fees are paid, your loan refund will be issued approximately the 2nd week of classes each semester.
+If loans result in credit after tuition and fees are paid, your loan refund will be issued approximately the 2nd week of classes each semester.
 Learn more about Student Loan Refunds.

-During summer part-time graduate students taking one course each summer session will receive loan funds in two disbursements, each no more than 10 days before the start of each summer semester course.
-Please review the Summer tuition refund policy for withdrawals at http://www.arcadia.edu/onestop.
-If a credit is created on the student's account after tuition for ALL summer sessions is deducted (including tuition for future summer sessions student is registered for), a refund will be issued within 2 weeks of the credit appearing on the student account.
+During summer part-time graduate students taking one course, each summer session will receive loan funds in two disbursements, each no more than 10 days before the start of each summer semester course.
+Please review the Summer tuition refund policy for withdrawals on the One Stop Shop page.
+If a credit is created on the student's account after tuition for ALL summer sessions is deducted (including tuition for future summer sessions a student is registered for), a refund will be issued within 2 weeks of the credit appearing on the student account.

 Federal Direct Graduate PLUS Loan

 Available to credit-worthy graduate students enrolled at least half-time, regardless of financial need, once your Stafford Loan eligibility for the year has been exhausted.
 You can borrow up to the cost of attendance minus other financial aid received.
-Repayment begins six months following graduation (or the last date of half-time enrollment) and repayment period is ten years.
-For Federal Direct GradPLUS Loan interest rate and originational fee information see www.arcadia.edu/InterestRates.
+Repayment begins six months following graduation (or the last date of half-time enrollment) and the repayment period is ten years.
+For Federal Direct GradPLUS Loan interest rate and origination fee information see our Interest Rates page.